syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/002_Regular_expressions/README.md

     {: .notice--primary-start}

-    **NOTE:** Only strings containing alphanumerical characters can be used without quotes or double quotes.
+    Only strings containing alphanumerical characters can be used without quotes or double quotes.
 If the string contains whitespace or any special characters `(()\[\].\*?+\^$\|\\ or ;:\#)`, you must use quotes or double quotes.<br>